Characterizing the powerset by a complete (Scott) sentence: Open problems

 There are a few open problems of various difficulties:

 \begin{enumerate} \item Is there any cardinal that is characterizable by a sentence in \lomegaone, but not characterizable by a Scott sentence?
+It is consistent that the answer is ``No''.
+Under the G.C.H. for instance, $\beths{\omegaone}$- the Hanf number for $\lomegaone$,- equals $\alephomegaone$ and all characterizable cardinals are strictly less than $\alephomegaone$.
+By \cite{HjorthsKnightPaper}, for all $\alpha<\omega_1$, $\alephalpha\in\ch$.
+These two results combined together imply that under the G.C.H. a cardinal $\kappa$ is characterizable iff $\kappa$ is completely characterizable iff $\kappa=\alephalpha$, for some $\alpha<\omega_1$.

-If our model of ZFC satisfies e.g. GCH, then the answer is ``No".
-So, we should ask if there is any model of ZFC in which this happens.
-If there is not, then our job becomes a lot easier, since we don't have to worry about completeness every time.
-That's a big step forward.
-If there is, then it will be very interesting to see one, but I can't imagine how it would look like.
-Either way, it seems to be a difficult question. \item Is there any cardinal in $\ch\setminus\homch$, other than $\aleph_0$?
+So, we should ask if there is any model of ZFC in which the answer is positive.
+If there is no such model, then our job becomes a lot easier, since we do not have to worry about completeness every time.
+This is a big step forward.
+If there is such a model, then it will be very interesting to see one, but the author does not have any idea how such a model will look like.
+Either way, it seems to be a difficult question. \item Is there any cardinal in $\ch\setminus\homch$ other than $\aleph_0$?
 Can such a cardinal be a successor?
 If such a cardinal is a limit cardinal, does it necessarily have cofinality $\omega$?
 From \cite{CharacterizableCardinals} we know that it is consistent that all cardinals in $\ch\setminus\homch$ have cofinality $\omega$.

 \begin{conjecture} For $\kappa$ a characterizable cardinal, $\kappa$ is not homogeneously characterizable if and only if it has cofinality $\omega$. \end{conjecture}